-Apica and Cribl compete in network management and data processing.
-Apica stands out in global monitoring and alert capabilities, while Cribl excels in data transformation and storage optimization.
+Apica and Cribl compete in software performance monitoring and data processing.
+Apica seems to have the upper hand in detailed monitoring and testing flexibility, while Cribl excels in real-time data transformation and routing.

 They had extensive expertise with the product and were able to facilitate everything we needed.